NXT TV preview: Four-way for a shot at the NXT Championship at New Year's Evil - Pro Wrestling Dot Net

 -Hank Walker and Tank Ledger vs. “OTM” Lucien Price and Bronco Nima

-Powell’s POV: Iron Survivor Challenge winner Je’Von Evans was scheduled to challenge for the NXT Championship at New Year’s Evil, but he had his title match with Oba Femi on last night’s show instead.
-The wrestlers in next week’s four-way match were also in the Iron Survivor Challenge match.
+Powell’s POV: Iron Survivor Challenge winner Je’Von Evans was scheduled to challenge for the NXT Championship at New Year’s Evil, but he had his title match with Oba Femi on last week’s show instead.
+The wrestlers in this week’s four-way match were also in the Iron Survivor Challenge match.

 Tuesday’s NXT television show will be live from Orlando, Florida, at the WWE Performance Center.
 Join John Moore for his NXT live reviews as the show airs Tuesdays on The CW at 7CT/8ET.
 John’s audio reviews of NXT are available exclusively for Dot Net Members (including our Patreon patrons).